 Foundation / Corporation

-Grants to Berkeley, California nonprofits, schools, and government agencies to collaborate with university departments, staff, and student organizations on projects that benefit the local community.
-Pre-applications are due December 8.
-Program areas include arts and culture, community safety, economic development, environmental stewardship, and education.
+Grants to Berkeley, California nonprofit organizations, schools, and government agencies to collaborate with university departments, staff, and student organizations on projects that benefit the local community.
+Funding is intended for community service and neighborhood improvement projects.
+Project areas include arts and culture, community safety, public health and wellness, economic development, environmental stewardship, and education.

 The Fund awards grants for neighborhood improvement projects and community service programs.